AnnigandlaKameshwaraRao/Zcoder/README.md

 All rights reserved.

 This project and its source code are protected.
-You may not use, copy, modify, distribute, or reproduce any part of this project without explicit written permission from the author.
+You may not use, copy, modify, distribute, or reproduce any part of this project without explicit written permissions from the author.

 © 2025 Annigandla Kameshwara Rao